 It only adds to the confusion that Wiktionary defines movement as “physical motion between points in space”.
 And Wikipedia has a page on motion (in physics), while none of the many movement pages are related to body movement.

 I have also asked researchers working on various types of movement-oriented disciplines about their use of the words, and they often tend to stick to one or the other.
-From these discussions I have come to think that people working in biomechanics and physics prefer motion, while people working in physiotherapy, dance and music prefer movement.
-That motion is a more scientific term is is also suggested here.
-From this we could assume that motion is related to measurable displacement of objects, which the term motion capture attest to, while movement refers to the qualities or meaning of the displacement.
+From these discussions, I have come to think that people working in biomechanics and physics prefer motion, while people working in physiotherapy, dance and music prefer movement.
+That motion is a more scientific term is also suggested here.
+From this, we could assume that motion is related to the measurable displacement of objects, which the term motion capture attest to, while movement refers to the qualities or meaning of the displacement.

 The above assumptions are, however, only my assumptions.
 So I thought it would be interesting to see if I could get some more empirical data on the topic.
 So I decided to use the powers of Google to quantify the differences.
 Here are some figures from google and google scholar: